Schisandra chinensis: Names

+Taxonomy

 The genus Schisandra was first published by André Michaux in 1803, the name deriving from the Greek words schizein ('to split') and andros ('man'), referring to the separate anther cells on the stamens.

 In the 21st century, Schisandra chinensis belongs to the family of Schisandraceae.
 In earlier years, it was assumed that the species belonged to the family of Magnoliaceae, hence the name Chinese magnolia-vine.
 However, many differences in plant phenology between  Schisandra and members of Magnoliaceae led to the formation of Schisandraceae.